-- 2 The Drawbacks of Artificial Intelligence in Cybersecurity
+The Rise of Artificial Intelligence in Cybersecurity: the Benefits and Drawbacks

 Cybersecurity is fast becoming a key talking point in business due to the prominence of cloud applications and remote work in many organizations.
 Both workplace systems require online environments and mobile apps for business, leaving enterprises potentially prone to data hacks and breaches.